bioinfologics/w2rap/README.md

 <img src="images/lmp_vs_pe-main.mx.spectra-cn.png"  width="450" height="400">

-Again, there is no content from the reads missing in the assembly and no duplication of content, but there are a few erroneous kmers present.
+Again, most of the content from the reads is present in the assembly.
+There are a small amount of kmers in the assembly that do not appear in the reads which represent missassemblies.
+A small amount of missassemblies are common during scaffolding.

 ### c) Assess assembly accuracy using QUAST.